Can I Take an Education Loan in Second Year? Eligibility, Process & Tips

 11. Are there lenders more flexible for mid-course loans?

 NBFCs and private banks often have simpler eligibility criteria and faster processing than public banks.
-They can be a good choice for students studying abroad or with flexible academic systems.
+They can be a good option for students studying abroad or with flexible academic systems.

 12. How do I explain my financial need without affecting approval?